katenjoki/cancer_diagnosis/README.md

 <h4>Evaluation</h4>

-* Evaluation metircs such as Precision, Recall, F1-score, Confusion Matrix and the ROC-AUC curve were used to evaluate the models.
+* Evaluation metrics such as Precision, Recall, F1-score, Confusion Matrix and the ROC-AUC curve were used to evaluate the models.
 * The XGBoost model, post hyperparameter tuning, was the best classification model!

 ![ROC Image](./newplot.png)